goldprice.dev vs Polygon.io / Massive.com

 Who should pick which

 Short version: pick Massive for multi-asset coverage at a single price point.
-Pick goldprice.dev for commodity-specialist work with prediction-market analytics and per-source transparency.
+Pick goldprice.dev for commodity-specialist work with forward view, cross-source divergence, and per-source transparency.

 You need multi-asset coverage in one API.